If a tree falls in a Weyerhaeuser forest, someone

 Weyerhaeuser operates through three business segments: Wood Products, Cellulose Fibers, and Timberlands.
-(In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, Weyerhaeuser Real Estate Company, which is now owned by TRI Pointe.
+(In mid-2014 Weyerhaeuser sold its homebuilding and real estate development business, Weyerhaeuser Real Estate Company, to TRI Pointe.

 Weyerhaeuser's Wood Products segment generates nearly 55% of total sales, and manages nearly 7 million acres of timberlands mostly in the US.
 It manages about another 14 million acres in Canada under long-term licenses.
 It has principal manufacturing locations for structural lumber, engineered lumber, and oriented strand board in both the US and Canada.
 The company sources softwood plywood in the US, only, in Arkansas and Louisiana.